Poochie: I have to go now. My planet needs me.

 Anime and Manga

-- Mamoru Chiba in Sailor Moon was last seen in the beginning (the seventh episode) of the Sailor Stars season boarding a plane to the United States.
+- Mamoru Chiba in Sailor Moon was last seen in the seventh episode of the Sailor Stars season boarding a plane to the United States.
 His fate was uncertain all the way until the Grand Finale, when it was revealed in a flashback that Galaxia had killed him after intercepting the plane he was on during that very episode.
 By that point, though, most of the main characters were already dead, and Mamoru got his Reset Button treatment along with the others.

 - In the 2003 anime adaptation of Fullmetal Alchemist it's stated that Tim Marcoh was killed by Gluttony relatively late in the series.
 His death is heavily implied the last time we see him, however, as Gluttony asks for permission to eat him just before the cutaway.